Kiyohide Hayakawa: Joining Aum Shinrikyo

 In 1986, interested in Shoko Asahara's so-called superpower, Hayakawa contacted the Aum Shinsen no Kai (オウム神仙の会), which then became Aum Shinrikyo.
 After a phone conversation with Asahara, he was touched by his sincerity and decided to join Aum Shinrikyo.

 In following years, Hayakawa was believed to be involved in a series of crimes committed by Aum Shinrikyo, including killing a former member of Aum Shinrikyo called Shuji Taguchi and the Sakamoto family murder.
-In 1990, after the campaign for election of Aum Shinrikyo turned into a fiasco, this cult group decided to overthrow the government of Japan by force.
-To help Aum Shinrikyo's plan, Hayakawa went to Russia.
-To get access to the technical documents of military equipment, he presented some high-performance computers to Moscow Institute of Physics and Technology.
-Finally, he not only knew the synthesis method of LSD, but also succeeded to get the design drawing of a type of automatic rifle.
-He even helped Aum Shinrikyo purchase a Mil Mi-17 helicopter.
+In 1990, after an election campaign by Aum Shinrikyo failed, the group began planning to overthrow the government of Japan by force.
+To assist with this plan, Hayakawa went to Russia, presenting high-performance computers to the Moscow Institute of Physics and Technology in exchange for access to the technical documentation of military equipment.
+He had knowledge of the method for synthesizing LSD, and acquired design drawings for a type of automatic rifle.
+He was ultimately able to purchase a Mil Mi-17 helicopter as part of his efforts.

 As the deputy leader of Aum Shinrikyo, Hayakawa arrived in Western Australia in April 1994, and then purchased an area of nearly 2000 square kilometers known as the Banjawarn Station.
-The organization started mining uranium there - apparently even before the sale was finalized.
+The organization started mining uranium there – apparently even before the sale was finalized.
 In his personal notes, Hayakawa praised the high quality of the uranium ore in Australia, although it referred to the state of South Australia, not to Banjawarn (which is in another state).

 According to media reports from 1995, sheep carcasses in Banjawarn showed signs of exposure to sarin, the substance used in the Tokyo subway attack.

 Hayakawa was arrested in Japan on April 19, 1995, shortly after the Tokyo subway sarin attack (and exactly on the day of the Oklahoma City bombing, although no relation between Aum Shinrikyo and the bombing is known).
 He was sentenced to death in 2000.
 In 2009, his appeal was dismissed.
 Hayakawa was executed on July 6, 2018, at Fukuoka Detention House.